vitaminwater/rotonde/README.md

 {
   "type": "unsub",
   "payload": {
-    "objectId": 1234 // displayed on start of postman, will be received from the def packet }
+    "objectId": 1234 // displayed on start of rotonde, will be received from the def packet }
 }
 ```

 ### Def

-Each Object has a set of fields and meta datas, when a Object is available (like GPS), the module providing this feature sends its definition to postman which then dispatches a definition to the clients.
+Each Object has a set of fields and meta datas, when a Object is available (like GPS), the module providing this feature sends its definition to rotonde which then dispatches a definition to the clients.
 Given that a Object reflects an available feature of the drone, definitions give clients a clear overview of the available features.
-A client can send definitions to postman, exposing the feature that it provides.
+A client can send definitions to rotonde, exposing the feature that it provides.

-When you connect to postman, it will start be sending you all the currently available definitions, new definitions can still become available at any time.
+When you connect to rotonde, it will start be sending you all the currently available definitions, new definitions can still become available at any time.

 ```
 {